Teriimaevarua III

 Ari'i-ʻOtare Teriʻi-maeva-rua III Pomare (28 May 1871 – 19 November 1932) was the last Queen of the Tahitian island of Bora Bora from 1873 to 1895.

 The second daughter of Prince Tamatoa-a-tu (Tamatoa V), King of Raʻiātea and Tahaʻa and Princess Moe-a-Mai, Ariʻi-ʻOtare became the Queen of Bora Bora on the death of her aunt Princess Teriimaevarua II, Queen of Bora Bora.
 She married Prince Teri'i Hinoi-a-tua Pomare, chief of Hitia'a in Bora Bora on 9 January 1884 and was divorced in 1887.
 Ari'i-'Otare produced no children of her own.
 She adopted her two younger step daughters; Princess Rehu-rehu Tuheiava and Princess Itia Tuheiava.
-She also adopted and raised her biological nephew Moeterauri "Bimbo" Tetua who was born September 14, 1916.
+She also adopted and raised her biological nephew Moeterauri "Bimbo" Tetua who was born on 14 September 1916.

-Bora Bora was annexed by the French on 19 March 1888, but royal power remained in effect until her abdication on 21 September 1895.
+Bora Bora was annexed by the French on 17 April 1888, but royal power remained in effect until 1895, when Teriimaevarua III was replaced by a French vice-resident.
 She remained the head of the royal house of Bora Bora until her death.